Keyfactor/iis-orchestrator/README.md

 ## Keyfactor Version Supported

-The minimum version of the Keyfactor Universal Orchestrator Framework needed to run this version of the extension is 10.1
+This extension is compiled against Microsoft's .NET6 Framework and must be installed with the Keyfactor v11.5.1 Universal Orchestrator Framework or earlier.
+This is not compatible with v11.6+ or v12.x of the Keyfactor Universal Orchestrator Framework.

 ## Platform Specific Notes

 The Keyfactor Universal Orchestrator may be installed on either Windows or Linux based platforms.
 The certificate operations supported by a capability may vary based what platform the capability is installed on.
 The table below indicates what capabilities are supported based on which platform the encompassing Universal Orchestrator is running.